cnr-ibba/BIOINFO-guidelines/docs/general/conda.rst

 .. hint::

-  When you export an environment with conda, yon don't simply export infomations to re-build your environment relying on package version, but you also track information about the **package build version**, in order to be able to download the same file required to install a particular library.
+  When you export an environment with conda, yon don't simply export information to re-build your environment relying on package version, but you also track information about the **package build version**, in order to be able to download the same file required to install a particular library.